fdcl-nrf/FymEnvs.jl/README.md

 size((data["state"])["sys"]) = (10000, 3)
 ```

-For more examples such as simulation with custom environments,
-see directory `test`.
+For more examples, see directory `test`.

 ## Notice
 ### **FymEnvs.jl** does not directly support `Gym`'s features.